 Chances of Developing a Secondary Bacterial Infection Are Higher

 The longer a sickness sticks around in your system, the more chance it has to increase inflammation and further weaken your natural defenses.
 In turn, your body is at the mercy of other foreign invaders that can bring more serious complications, like tonsillitis, bronchitis, sinusitis or even pneumonia.

-Treating the infection with fibromyalgia can cause extra discomfort, since antibiotics for bacterial infections and even over-the-counter cold medication tend to irritate the stomach.
-If you’re one of the 80 percent of fibromyalgia sufferers who also live with irritable bowel syndrome (IBS), you’ll certainly want to avoid any harsh irritants, which makes prevention even more important.
+Treating the infection with fibromyalgia can cause extra discomfort since antibiotics for bacterial infections and even over-the-counter cold medication tend to irritate the stomach.
+If you are one of the 70% of fibromyalgia sufferers who also live with irritable bowel syndrome (IBS), you will certainly want to avoid any harsh irritants, which makes prevention even more important.

 While there is little evidence that fibromyalgia directly impairs the immune system, there are a number of ways that it can indirectly affect your ability to fight off viruses.
-A decrease in certain hormones, poor sleep quality, and high stress levels are some of the most common fibromyalgia discomforts, and they’re all known to lower immunity.
+A decrease in certain hormones, poor sleep quality, and high-stress levels are some of the most common fibromyalgia discomforts, and they are all known to lower immunity.

 Luckily, there are plenty of ways to boost your natural immune response without interfering with your fibro management plan.
-In fact, many immune-friendly measures can also help to protect and relieve some of your other fibro symptoms.
+Many immune-friendly measures can also help to protect and relieve some of your other fibro symptoms.

 Restorative sleep is not only important for your energy levels — it’s vital for a strong immune system.
-When you don’t get enough quality sleep, your body produces fewer cytokines (proteins that promote immune response), as well as fewer antibodies to fight off infection when the need arises.
+When you do not get enough quality sleep, your body produces fewer cytokines (proteins that promote immune response), as well as fewer antibodies to fight off infection when the need arises.